NataTimos/NataTimos/README.md

 - ⚡ Fun fact: ...
 -->

- Turning time into code  ~~using google and such a mother~~  s pomoschyu gugla i kakot-to materi
+ Turning time into code  ~~using google and such a mother~~  s pomoschyu gugla i kakot-to materi 😄

 ## 😄 About me

-✌️ My name is Nata, I am 37 years old.
-I finally decided who I will be when I grow up 😄 I study web development on my own.
+✌️ My name is Nata  I study web development on my own.

 ## 📈 GitHub Stats